 How to Remove DRM from Audible Audiobooks and convert AA/AAX to MP3?

 Step 1.
 Launch Audible DRM Removal and import audio books

 After downloading the program, just install and launch it on your computer.
 Then you can click Add button to select and import your Audible audiobooks into the program, or just directly drag and drop the target files to the software window.

 Step 2.
 Output settings

-Once you’ve imported the audiobooks, you can view each files under category.
-From here, you can click button to select Channels, Sampling Rates and Bit Rates for the output MP3 audio files.
+Once you’ve imported the audiobooks, you can view each file under the eBook category.
+From here, you can click the Edit button to select Channels, Sampling Rates, and Bit Rates for the output MP3 audio files.

 Whats’s more, you can click the Output browse box to specify the output folder for saving the output MP3 files.